forward-jt/Vehicle-Sharing/README.md

 * Constant maintenance cost：The maintenance cost of the vehicle remains fixed since the vehicle is dispatched every day.
 * Constant moving speed：The vehicle's movement speed is fixed.

-### Definition
-We will provide the customers' pickup locations, destinations, and times, as well as the number of available vehicles within the entire system.
-The vehicles within the dispatch system will be assigned to fulfill the service demand.
-The object is to increase profit and reduce costs.

 ## Method